Unlocking Film Heritage: Unlocking Film Heritage (UFH)

 British Film Institute (BFI) feared that the UK’s audiovisual heritage was in danger of being stranded in the analogue domain and forever inaccessible to the people of Britain.
 So they made a five year plan – Film Forever: Supporting UK Film 2012–2017 in order to remedy this.
 BFI consulted and collaborated with commercial facilities, national and regional archives as well as commercial rights holders to establish, harmonise and document technical standards and requirements for preservation and access.
 Aided by National Lottery funding, the Unlocking Film Heritage Digitisation Fund was launched in 2013.
 The goal of the programme was to ensure that researchers, film-makers, outreach programmes and the general public easier can access the British intangible cultural heritage.
 In order to achieve this investments were done in preservation, digitisation and interpretation of audiovisual archival material.
 The content of the material spans from urban architecture to rural landscapes, from festivals to schools, from local people to famous visitors etc. Around 10,000 titles were digitised and have been documented within the BFI collections information database and the majority are free-to-watch as part of Britain on Film and other themed collections on BFI Player, a webpage developed for within the project.
 Public access was extended further through social media, theatrical, broadcast and home entertainment releases on Blu-ray and DVD.

-The UFH project was one of the largest and most complex archive preservation projects undertaken in UK and it won the award for Best Archive Preservation Project at the FIAT/IFTA (International Federation of Television Archives) world conference in Warsaw 2016.
-A jury of international experts were impressed by the highly collaborative nature of the UFH project, where expertise and commercial service providers from all of UK nations and regions participated.
-They jury also praised the new technologies and processes invented and used, where the aim was not only to care for the archival collections but also to make them accessible to a digitally connected world.
+The UFH project was one of the largest and most complex archive preservation projects undertaken in the UK and it won the award for Best Archive Preservation Project at the FIAT/IFTA (International Federation of Television Archives) world conference in Warsaw 2016.
+A jury of international experts was impressed by the highly collaborative nature of the UFH project, where expertise and commercial service providers from all of UK nations and regions participated.
+The jury also praised the new technologies and processes invented and used, where the aim was not only to care for the archival collections but also to make them accessible to a digitally connected world.